 Length: 7, or 15 bits.
 The length of the CID is configured by upper layers (ehc-CIDLength in TS 38.331 [3]).

-/* Editor’s Note: It is decided that 1 or 2 bytes are allocated for CID field.
-However, exact length of the CID field is not decided yet.

 The CID = "all zeros" indicates that the corresponding Ethernet header is "uncompressed".
 The EHC decompressor does not establish the EHC context identified by the CID = "all zeros".

 End of changes